Silica Holdings (SLCA) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the commercial silica producer had lost 3.93% over the past month.
-This has lagged the Basic Materials sector's gain of 8.73% and the S&P 500's gain of 4.06% in that time.
+Heading into today, shares of the commercial silica producer had lost 3.45% over the past month, lagging the Basic Materials sector's gain of 10.34% and the S&P 500's gain of 5.73% in that time.

-Wall Street will be looking for positivity from Silica Holdings as it approaches its next earnings report date.
+Silica Holdings will be looking to display strength as it nears its next earnings release.
 On that day, Silica Holdings is projected to report earnings of $0.35 per share, which would represent year-over-year growth of 259.09%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $406.62 million, up 42.74% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for Silica Holdings.
+Any recent changes to analyst estimates for Silica Holdings should also be noted by investors.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 19.55% lower within the past month.
-Silica Holdings is holding a Zacks Rank of #4 (Sell) right now.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 19.55% lower.
+Silica Holdings is currently sporting a Zacks Rank of #4 (Sell).

-Looking at its valuation, Silica Holdings is holding a Forward P/E ratio of 8.33.
-Its industry sports an average Forward P/E of 11.84, so we one might conclude that Silica Holdings is trading at a discount comparatively.
+Digging into valuation, Silica Holdings currently has a Forward P/E ratio of 8.36.
+For comparison, its industry has an average Forward P/E of 11.79, which means Silica Holdings is trading at a discount to the group.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.